An academic and experiential program for students who aspire to active citizenship

 Each student will select five W&M discussions to attend each semester and then report back to the cohort what they heard, what they learned and how they might use the new information to inform their decision-making for their community.

-Every member of AIM 4 will have the chance to attend the National Conference on Citizenship, free of charge!
-Your fellow will provide guidance and transportation.
+Every member of AIM 4 will have the chance to attend several connferences including the W&M Active Citizens Conference, the North Carolina Campus Compact annual conference, SECon and the National Conference on Citizenship.

 As part of the W&M commitment to the Franklin Project, check out what others are saying about the efforts